wynwxst/Checkra1n.py/README.md

     raise NoBackendError('No backend available') usb.core.NoBackendError: No backend available

-_with this error you must run install dependencies in main.py_
+_with this error you must read the #must do section_

 # Credits:
  axi0mX for original exploit